LiquidLogicLabs/markdown-mermaidjs-to-pdf/data/input/sample1.md

 # Sample Markdown Document

-This is a sample markdown document that demonstrates the conversion capabilities of our markdown-to-pdf converter.
+This is a sample markdown document that demonstrates the conversion capabilities of our markdown-mermaidjs-to-pdf converter.

 ## Features